The Interstate Medical Licensure Compact (IMLC)

-Your ability to quickly make changes in your physician career just got a lot easier with the introduction of the Interstate Medical Licensure Compact, or IMLC.
+Your ability to quickly make changes in your physician career continues to improve with the expansion of the Interstate Medical Licensure Compact, or IMLC.

 Which states are part of the Interstate Medical